 Stockbridge is a very small town located in the state of Massachusetts.
-With a population of 1,998 people and just one neighborhood, Stockbridge is the 300th largest community in Massachusetts.
-Stockbridge has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,994 people and just one neighborhood, Stockbridge is the 300th largest community in Massachusetts.
+Much of the housing stock in Stockbridge was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Stockbridge isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Stockbridge are a mix of both white- and blue-collar jobs.
 Overall, Stockbridge is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Stockbridge who work in management occupations (15.75%), healthcare (11.05%), and business and financial occupations (9.52%).